Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGPO

-On the morning of November 20, the National Assembly held a discussion in the hall on the results of the supervision of the settlement of voters' petitions sent to the 5th session of the 15th National Assembly.
-During the discussion, Deputy Nguyen Anh Tri (Hanoi), former Director of the Central Institute of Hematology and Blood Transfusion, made a remarkable statement on the issue of medical examination and treatment for the people.
+On the morning of November 20, the National Assembly held a discussion in the hall on the results of monitoring the settlement of voters' petitions sent to the 5th session of the 15th National Assembly.
+At the discussion session, Deputy Nguyen Anh Tri ( Hanoi ), former Director of the Central Institute of Hematology and Blood Transfusion, made a remarkable statement on the issue of medical examination and treatment for the people.

 Deputy Nguyen Anh Tri said that to resolve the local shortage of drugs and medical supplies, the Ministry of Health has responded to local voters' recommendations on a number of issues such as adding more drugs to the health insurance list, overcoming the shortage of drugs, medical equipment and supplies in hospitals, improving salary and allowance regimes for medical staff, etc.